 Before I went on my cruise, a lot of people said they wouldn’t cruise because of their poor labor practices.
 Cruises exploit workers, they said.
-I’ve heard about the long hours and low pay that most cruise workers endure, but rather than assume, I turned to my friend Wandering Earl, who for a number of years worked on cruise ships as a tour director.
+I’ve heard about the long hours and low pay that most cruise workers endure, but rather than assume, I turned to my friend Wandering Earl, who for a number of years working on cruise ships as a tour director.
 Earl and I spoke about what it’s really like to be a member of the “crew” on a cruise ship.

 Nomadic Matt: How did you end up working on a cruise ship?